margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 When walking on the urban streets of Richmond, I think of the urban streets in New York, Argentina, and Memphis.
 When walking into a restaurant, I think of walking into a restaurant somewhere else on a Monday.
 When wearing the Alt Spring Break I think of all the people who did ALt Spring Break and love in another country.
-When walking by the flowers I think of how someone else has observed them, loved them, appreciated them, and drawn them.
+When walking by the flowers I think of how someone else has observed them, loved them, appreciated them, and drawn them, and someone else has also painted them.
 When running up steps in neighborhoods in Washington, DC I think of running up steps in neighborhoods in Glasgow, Scotland.
+When looking to the shipyard in Norfolk I think of the shipyard in memphis and the shipping in another country.

 It's all one.